-RGB MusicLab converts RGB (Red, Green and Blue) value of an image and surface points (X, Y, Z) of 3D object to chromatic scale sounds.
+RGB MusicLab converts RGB (Red, Green, and Blue) value of an image and surface points (X, Y, Z) of the 3D object to chromatic scale sounds.
 The program reads RGB value of pixels from the top left to the bottom right of an image.
-One pixel makes a harmony of three note of RGB value, and the length of note is determined by brightness of the pixel.
+One pixel makes a harmony of three note of RGB value, and the length of note is determined by the brightness of the pixel.
 RGB value 120 or 121 is the middle C, and RGB value 122 or 123 is added a half steps of the scale that is C#.
 Pure black that is R=0, G=0, B=0 is no sounds.

 It is not an impression of a painting or a photograph of a musical variation.
 It is not an arbitrary process.
 It composes a score from an image directly.
-The technique of the music is called an algorithmic composition.
-Also this music and visual is a Multi-Media Art and sometimes refers to as Synethesia.
+The technique of music is called an algorithmic composition.
+Also this music and visual is a Multi-Media Art and sometimes refers to as Synesthesia.

 コンピュータの画像は沢山のピクセルからイメージを形作っていて、１つのピクセルは赤緑青（Red, Green, Blue）の光の３原色が数値で決められています。RGB MusicLab は、その数値を読み取って音階に変換します。RGBは 0 から255 までの数字が配布されていて、ほぼ中央の120をピアノの中央のド（ミドルC）として変換します。